Gürün: Classical Age and later

+According to the 1530 Ottoman survey, Gürün was recorded as a nahiye within the Darende district of the Divriği and Darende sanjak.
+In the 16th century, the nahiye consisted of 16 settlements, including two non-Muslim quarters; two additional villages were added by 1548.
+By 1845, the town comprised nine quarters, five Muslim and four Christian, with Christians forming the majority at 1,247 households out of 1,843.
+In 1914, Gürün had 24,545 inhabitants: 15,640 Muslims and 8,905 Armenians (7,788 Gregorian, 703 Protestant, 414 Catholic).

 During the Armenian Genocide, a sizable portion of the city's Armenian population was deported and killed.
 According to the memoir Goodbye, Antoura, during the pre-genocide years the Armenian population had achieved a level of stability in Gürün, with at least one Armenian family owning large swathes of land and orchards.
 In 1915, the Ottoman government appropriated these lands, and the Armenian population was deported southward and westward into the Syrian desert, eventually reaching the cities of Homs and Hama.

 A student association of Armenians from Gürün was founded in Boston in 1899, which later became the Compatriotic Union of Gurin.
 The union's initial purpose was to assist survivors of the genocide and their families, and it established chapters across the world.
 The compatriotic union published two periodicals, one from 1930 to 1933 in New York and another from 1976 to 1981 in New Jersey, as well as a book titled Badmakirk' Gurini ("History Book of Gurin", 1974, Beirut).
 The union cooperated with Armenians from Gürün in Yerevan to found the village of Nor Kyurin in Soviet Armenia.
 The organization was dissolved in the late 20th century, as the last Armenians born in Gürün died of old age.